|

 Sets the regular expression used to recognize subjects of reply

 it before replying.
-The expression should be a POSIX extended regular
+The value should be a POSIX extended regular

 expression.
 The comparison is case-insensitive.